3 tips for building an ecommerce strategy

 One of the biggest challenges facing brands with ecommerce offerings is the impact this has on budgets.
 Whether or not a bricks and mortar store already exists, the costs involved with storing large volumes of stock, servicing demand at short notice or even employing teams to provide your online service around the clock can make ecommerce an expensive business.

-Calculating your cost to serve can be one way of better managing your ecommerce budget, which then enables you to redirect funds to areas ripe for growth.
+Calculating your cost to serve can be one way of better managing your ecommerce budget.
+It then enables you to redirect funds to areas ripe for growth.
 According to eConsultancy, ‘many brands are still trying to determine how much they are spending to keep their ecommerce operations running’ and struggle to come up with comparative figures to their in-store retail.

-According to Supply Chain Dive, a news and analysis publication focused on the supply chain industry, competing with the likes of Amazon’s free two-day delivery has resulted in spiralling costs for many ecommerce brands.
-The article suggests that it is important to ensure that the shipping cost you put forward to the consumer accounts for both shipping and fulfilment, which it defines as ‘possessing the product and putting it in the box’ before it goes to a delivery company for shipping.
+Supply Chain Dive is a news and analysis publication focused on the supply chain industry.
+They suggest that competing with Amazon’s free two-day delivery has resulted in spiralling costs for many ecommerce brands.
+The article shows it is important the cost you put forward accounts for both shipping and fulfilment.
+Ensure ‘possessing the product and putting it in the box’ before it goes to a delivery company for shipping.
 This will allow you to better calculate the cost of serving your online orders and keep your profit margins stable.

 3. Focus on conversion

 A central challenge faced by many brands looking to build a strong ecommerce strategy is the question of conversion.
-The problem of Abandoned Basket Syndrome is a prevalent one that often leaves marketers scratching their heads about why a customer turned away from a sale at the last moment.
+The problem of Abandoned Basket Syndrome is a prevalent one.
+It often leaves marketers scratching their heads about why a customer turned away from a sale at the last moment.

-Ensuring that a focus on conversion is embedded in your ecommerce strategy can help to combat this problem and ensure that you are constantly focused on driving sales as opposed to just site traffic.
-For Shopify, although it is difficult to control conversion on third party sites like Amazon, on sites that you do own you should try numerous techniques and see which returns the best results.
+Ensuring that a focus on conversion is embedded in your ecommerce strategy can help to combat this problem.
+Make sure you are constantly focused on driving sales as opposed to just site traffic.
+For Shopify, although it is difficult to control conversion on third party sites like Amazon.
+On sites that you do own, you should try numerous techniques and see which returns the best results.

 Shopify suggests ‘making the search function easier to use, improving the value proposition, and increasing the visibility of features that prospective customers need to feel comfortable buying’ as key starting points.
-It is also important to remember that this is an ongoing process that requires planning from the start, but also constant reassessment and revaluation to keep your strategy on course.
+It is also important to remember that this is an ongoing process.
+It requires planning from the start, but also constant reassessment and revaluation to keep your strategy on course.

 Like any other marketing strategy, ecommerce requires forward-planning, budgeting and insights.
 By treating it both as a separate entity, but simultaneously as one which requires integration with your strategies across other platforms, you can begin to foster a positive approach to ecommerce going forward.

-If you’d like to talk about developing your ecommerce strategy, get in touch to chat with the experts at Think OTB.
+Do you want to talk about developing your ecommerce strategy?
+Get in touch to chat with the experts at Think OTB.